mgodwin/component-scoped-css/README.md

 </div>
 ```

-BEM expressed this relationship with `component__part` naming, but this becomes cumbersome when you refactor things.
-It also feels unnecessary now that we have native CSS Selector nesting, but your class names can collide without some sort of way to scope your styles to the current component.
-For example: `.card ._title` can match a deeply nested `._title` inside a child component.
+BEM expressed this relationship with `component__part` naming, but this becomes cumbersome when refactoring.
+It also feels unnecessary now that we have native CSS Selector nesting, but unfortunately your class names can collide without a scoping mechanism:  For example, `.card ._title` can match a deeply nested `._title` inside a child component.

-@scope enables us to prevent those nested class name collisions, so let's just use an `_` to indicate the relationship:
+`@scope` enables us to prevent those nested class name collisions, so let's just use an `_` to indicate the relationship:

 ```html
 <div class="card">